The PMHP model aims to identify those women at risk or currently experiencing symptoms of depression and anxiety at our service sites.

 What is ‘screening’?

 Screening is a strategy used to detect an illness in a large group of individuals, such as mothers attending antenatal clinics.
 Mental health screening is usually done using a questionnaire.
-If someone screens positive (above a cut-off score), it is likely that she has mental illness, but this is not definite.
+If someone screens positive (above a cut-off score), it is likely that she has a mental illness, but this is not definite.

 The PMHP screens women for the common mental disorders (depression and anxiety) at their first antenatal visit.